 This can be an issue for pure vegetarians, who have to get protein from other places beyond most fruits and vegetables.
 Animal meat is also packed heavily with protein, which is why most humans eat it.
 Vegetarians do not, so they have to get it through other sources such as nuts, beans, grains, etc.

 Insects are not the most common choice, but it is nothing new for humans to eat them.
 In fact, they are in most of the food we eat.
 The United States Federal Food & Drug Administration claims we eat up to 2 pounds of bugs every year without knowing it!

 Native Tribes Survived On Bugs For Centuries

-Insects were a prime, easy choice because they are quite abundant all over the world.
-There are millions of insects in just a small area, so when it comes to easy food options…insects were obviously useful.
+Insects were a prime, easy choice because they are quite abundant and easy to find all over the world.
+There are millions of edible bugs in just a small area, so when it comes to easy food options…insects were obviously useful.

 This led them to eat the grubs and it turned out to be pretty common.
 As time went on, tribes did not have to eat insects as often.
 Yet in times when they could not kill enough animals to sustain themselves, they went right back to insects.

 This worked out well due to the protein provided, and due to the lack of major disease at the time…life expectancy was not affected by this.
 Meaning one could rely on insects as a food source for an extended period without many health complications.